-Beginning in Lower Middle School (4th grade) the structure of the student experience shifts.
+Beginning in Lower Middle School (4th and 5th grades) the structure of the student experience shifts.
 Students no longer have a home classroom.
 Instead, a fully departmentalized structure brings them from teacher to teacher for each subject throughout the day.
-From fourth grade on, all communication from parents about students goes through the hub of the advising division head and the division office.
+All communication from parents about students goes through the hub of the advising division head or grade dean and the division office.
 Click here to read more about the transition from Lower School to Middle School at Saint Ann’s.

-In addition to calls and emails about attendance or academic concerns, the division offices and grade advisers welcome any information from parents that might affect a student’s life at school.
+In addition to calls and emails about attendance or academic concerns, division offices welcome any information from parents that might affect a student’s life at school.
 From changes in after school plans to changes in family structure, a new address or a health crisis at home, the division office is the place to call with anything you want the school to know about your child or to ask for any support you need from us.
-Put simply, division heads, grade advisers and office assistants are here to help.
+Put simply, the teams in division offices throughout the school are here to help.

 Partnership between parents/guardians and the broader Saint Ann’s community plays a critical role in maintaining the creative and intellectual freedoms that are central to our school.
 A collaborative and constructive relationship between the School and parents/guardians–one based on a shared commitment to respect, dignity, and equity–is essential in upholding the mission and values that we hold dear.
 Parents/guardians are expected to support the mission and the work of the School and should raise concerns in a respectful manner, which includes directing their concerns to the appropriate School employee(s).